Investor’s Guide to Uniswap: Should You Invest in UNI?

-With the lion’s share of the DEX market, Uniswap continues reigning as the undisputed DeFi revolution leader.
-With low trading fees and a growing user base, Uniswap remains the king of DEXs.
+With the largest share of the DEX market, low trading fees, and a growing user base, Uniswap is the undisputed leader of the DeFi revolution.

 But plenty of competitors want to claim the throne.

 This leads to a few natural questions: Is Uniswap’s UNI still a good investment?
-Who may unseat it?
+Who might unseat it?
 Is that even possible?

 Read on to learn the answers to these questions and more.